StephenChou1017/react-big-scheduler/README.md

                     }
                 ];
 schedulerData.setResources(resources);
-//set events here or later, the event array should be sorted in ascending order by event.start property, otherwise there will be some rendering errors let events = [
+//set events here or later,
+//the event array should be sorted in ascending order by event.start property, otherwise there will be some rendering errors let events = [
                 {
                      id: 1,